afiodorov/radixmmap/README.md

 This implementation uses as little RAM as possible without compromising on performance too much.

-Additionally to loading file in RAM, we need 16 bytes per line to remember where the sort prefix starts and where it ends (8 bytes to remember start position and 8 bytes to remember end position).
+Additionally to loading file in RAM, we need 16 bytes per line to remember where the lines start and where they end (8 bytes to remember start position and 8 bytes to remember end position).
 For a file with 1.2 billion lines this results in 19.2 GB overhead.